A Closed Queueing Maintenance Network with Two Batch Policies: Introduction

+\textit{The block-structured Markov process: }This paper also contributes to the literature of closed queueing networks by extending and generalizing a simple queueing system (e.g., the M/M/1 queue, the M/M/C queue, the M/G/1 queue, and others) of a node to a more general block-structured Markov process.
+We show that such a block structure is established by either items' failure and batch removal processes in a base or items' repair and batch redistribution processes in the maintenance shop.

-\textit{A nonlinear routing matrix equation:} In the theory of closed queueing networks, it is well known that the relative arrival rates can uniquely be determined by a system of linear equations $\mathbf{e}P=\mathbf{e }$ and $\mathbf{e}_{1}=1$, where $\mathbf{e}$ is the relative arrival rate vector, $\mathbf{e}_{1}$ is the first element of the vector $\mathbf{e}$, and $P$ is the routing matrix, e.g., see Bolch et al. \cite{Bol:2006} and Serfozo \cite{Ser:1999} for more details.
-However, when studying the DBSS with unusable bikes, this paper is the first to find a new fundamental result: The relative arrival rate vector must be determined by a nonlinear routing matrix equation $\mathbf{e}P\left( \mathbf{e}\right) =\mathbf{e}$, where some entries of the routing matrix $P\left( \mathbf{e}\right) $ depend on the relative arrival rate vector so that the routing matrix equation $ \mathbf{e}P\left( \mathbf{e}\right) =\mathbf{e}$ is nonlinear in $\mathbf{e}$ .
-Therefore, the nonlinearity of the routing matrix equation opens a new research avenue in the study of closed queueing networks, and specially, it will be useful in the analysis of the DBSSs with unusable bikes.
+\textit{A nonlinear routing matrix equation:} In the theory of closed queueing networks, it is well known that the relative arrival rates can uniquely be determined by a system of linear equations $\mathbf{e}P=\mathbf{e }$, where $\mathbf{e}$ is the relative arrival rate vector and $P$ is the routing matrix, e.g., see \cite{bolch2006queueing} and \cite {serfozo2012introduction} for details.
+However, from the maintenance network of sharing systems, we find a new fundamental result: The relative arrival rate vector should be determined by a nonlinear routing matrix equation $\mathbf{e}P\left( \mathbf{e}\right) = \mathbf{e}$, where some entries of the routing matrix $P\left( \mathbf{e} \right) $ depend on the relative arrival rate vector.
+Therefore, the nonlinearity of the routing matrix equation opens a new research avenue in the study of closed queueing networks.